AnishBastakoti/Deliverable3/README.md

 # Deliverable2
-An update version of Foodmandu App
+An final version of Foodmandu App